Hi,

 Let me give you an example.
 There are many infants and pregnant mothers who try to cross the Mediterranean to find refuge in Europe.
 Thousands more flee Syria, Venezuela, Myanmar or El Salvador, for life in makeshift camps in Turkey or Colombia, where they give birth in precarious conditions.

 In my reporting, I try to understand the options that these mothers have.
 What a pregnancy may mean for them, how much those children may be affected by these experiences, and how those early moments in childhood may shape the way they approach the rest of their lives and everyone they come across.
-I want to stress a basic idea: no matter how harsh a person’s environment is, the love and protection of from adversity.
+I want to stress a basic idea: no matter how harsh a person’s environment is, the love and protection of parents and carers can actually shield children from adversity.

 And once we let go of the hopelessness that is hardwired into the mainstream news narrative, we can focus on the real issue at stake: inequality.